chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/nginx/index.md

 {{< blurb/images >}}
 {{< /details >}}

-## Step 1: Setting up a Demo Application
+## Step 1: Setting up a Demo Website

-We'll start by creating a basic nginx application to serve as a demo.
-This app will serve static content to a local web server.
+We'll start by serving static content to a local web server with nginx.

 For this tutorial, you will be copying code to files you create locally.
 You can find the demo code throughout this tutorial, or you can find the complete demo at the [demo GitHub repository](https://github.com/chainguard-dev/edu-images-demos/tree/main/nginx).

-With nginx installed, create a directory for your app.
+With nginx installed, create a directory for your demo.
 In this guide we'll call the directory `nginxdemo`:

 ```shell
 mkdir ~/nginxdemo/ && cd $_